mayureshw/vivadotools/README.md

 1. ipgen <ip vlnv> <target> <modulename> [ { param val } ... ]

     Generates a given target such as testbench, examples, simulation, synthesis etc as supported by the IP with given modulename for a given ip vlnv.
 To know supported targets of IPs use iphelp.
 Configurable parameters of IPs are a space separated list of parameter and its value (e.g. CONFIG.Operation_Type Divide).
 See iphelp for a list of configurable parameters with default values.
 Refer to the IP documentation for domain of parameter values.

-Preferably run this script in a clean directory to see what it generated.
+    For using the ips, use the xci file generated into your SRCS variable in your Makefile.
+Do not move the xci file as Vivado seems fussy about its location

 # Wish list